ethereumjs/ethereumjs-monorepo/packages/common/README.md

 ## Events

-The `Common` class is implemented as an `EventEmitter` and is emitting the following events on which you can react within your code:
+The `Common` class has a public property `events` which contains an `EventEmitter`.
+Following events are emitted on which you can react within your code:

 | Event             | Description                                                |
 | ----------------- | ---------------------------------------------------------- |